Mar

 Frequency: 24/7

 Every website should be secured and be monitored 24/7, period.
 With the speed at which vulnerabilities are uncovered and websites are hacked, without monitoring, your website could be compromised and it could take weeks to notice.
 While a website with monitoring will notify you the moment something happens.
 Luckily, there are programs out there like Sucuri and WordFence that can help.
 Both options offer free and paid subscriptions that can secure your website from attacks.
-If you don’t feel comfortable using these programs yourself, check out services like our secure hosting plan that take care of it for you.
+If you don’t feel comfortable using these programs yourself, check our small business website hosting that take care of it for you.

 02| Website and Database Backups